 Am I clingy and Am I too needy?

-Why Am I so sensitive and worry about everything?
+Why Am I so sensitive and worried about everything?

 Why am I like this and why can’t be I normal?